 3. Widget backlinks

-If you are doing sponsored articles or if you accept such posts on your website, which include a dofollow backlink, Google will consider that you are violating their guidelines.
-Matt recommends to nofollow all the advertorial backlinks.
+If you’re doing sponsored articles or if you accept such posts on your website, which include a dofollow backlink, Google will consider that you are violating their guidelines.
+Matt recommends to nofollow all advertorial backlinks.

-Google has penalized important websites for using this method as a link building technique, and some include: InterFlora and a few well known newspaper websites.
+Google has penalized important websites for using this method as a link building technique, including Interflora and a few well-known newspaper websites.

 5. Paid links that pass PageRank

-Whether we are talking about text links or image links, Google doesn’t want you to pass PageRank with the links you paid for.
+Whether we’re talking about text links or image links, Google doesn’t want you to pass PageRank with the links you paid for.
 They consider this link as unnatural, and recommend you to add a rel nofollow to all of your sponsored backlinks.